-The disputes in which the company is involved are of amounts that are not likely to affect the financial stability of the company.
-The company manages disputes through its own legal department and through collaborations with external partners specialized in managing specific actions.
+Disputes in which the Group is involved are of amounts that are not likely to affect the Group's financial stability.
+The Group manages litigation through its own legal department and through collaborations with external partners specialized in managing specific actions.